0SINTr/DHushCP/README.md

   - **DHushCP** doesn't require the two hosts to route their communication through a specific network, access point or centralized app.
 By using plain DHCP Discover packets, the communication blends into normal traffic.
 Although the messages are **fully encrypted** back and forth between the two hosts, it is advisable to keep a **low number** of message exchanges per session, so that the amount of Discover packets being sent by the hosts doesn't raise any eyebrows.
 See the **Use Case** below for an example.
 - **It uses only DHCP Discover packets to communicate the keys and messages.**
   - At first, the use of **DHCP Discover** packets might seem strange, due to the broadcast nature of these packets.
 However, this obfuscates the **DHushCP** communication even more compared to even the first iteration of **DHushCP** where the two hosts were actually performing a complete *Discover - Offer - Request - Ack* sequence that was hiding the message exchange.
 By using DHCP Discover packets only, **DHushCP** is now stealthier since no rogue DHCP server activity can be detected by a sniffer.
+- **Reliability of using DHCP Discover messages for the communication flow.**
   - For the sake of blending our DHCP Discover traffic into the overall traffic, keep in mind that **communication via DHushCP will not always be 100% reliable**.
 Since we're using broadcast messages over Wi-Fi, there's always a chance that packets can be lost due to network congestion, wireless interference, or other factors.
 Message retries are planned for **future versions**.

 ## 🚀 Features